← Back to HR Glossary

 Detailed Definition

-Coverage applies to private employers with 50 or more employees within a 75-mile radius, all public agencies, and all public and private elementary and secondary schools.
-Employees are eligible if they have worked for the employer for at least 12 months (not necessarily consecutive), have worked at least 1,250 hours in the 12 months before the leave, and work at a worksite where the employer has 50+ employees within 75 miles.
+Not every employer is covered, and not every employee is eligible.
+The FMLA applies to private employers with 50 or more employees in 20 or more workweeks during the current or preceding calendar year, all public agencies regardless of size, and all public and private elementary and secondary schools.
+Eligible employees must (a) have worked for the covered employer for at least 12 months — not necessarily consecutive months, (b) have worked at least 1,250 hours during the 12 months before the leave starts, and (c) work at a location where the employer employs at least 50 workers within a 75-mile radius.
+The 75-mile rule trips up many distributed and remote employers — a 200-person company spread across a dozen single-employee remote outposts may have ZERO FMLA-eligible employees because no single worksite has 50 within 75 miles.

 Example